vpavlenko/study-music/parts/rock.md

 - [Gregory Richard McCandless.
 Rhythm and Meter in the Music of Dream Theater](https://diginole.lib.fsu.edu/islandora/object/fsu:180880/datastream/PDF/view.)
 - [Brett G. Clement.
 Scale Systems and Large-Scale Form in the Music of Yes](https://www.mtosmt.org/issues/mto.15.21.1/mto.15.21.1.clement.html)

+Metal
+---

+- Esa Lilja.
+Theory and Analysis of Classic Heavy Metal Harmony
+- works of James Boddington Jordan and Jan-Peter Herbst

 More
 ---